kalyanikatore2005-stack/kalyanikatore2005-stack/README.md

 # 💫 About Me:
 I am a Computer Engineering student with a strong interest in Cyber Security and Software Testing.
 I have experience in developing projects using Python, Flask, HTML, CSS, JavaScript, and MySQL.
 I am a quick learner with good problem-solving skills and a passion for developing secure and reliable software solutions.

+ About Me

+I am a Computer Engineering student passionate about Cybersecurity Engineer with a strong foundation in protecting systems, networks, and data from evolving cyber threats.
+Skilled in ethical hacking, network security, vulnerability assessment, and risk management, I am dedicated to implementing robust security measures and proactive solutions to safeguard digital assets.
+With hands-on experience in penetration testing, threat analysis, and access control systems, I thrive in fast-paced environments that challenge me to stay ahead of emerging threats.
+My goal is to contribute to building secure infrastructures and fostering a culture of cybersecurity awareness.
+I continuously strive to expand my knowledge in cloud security, cryptography, and secure software development, ensuring that organizations I work with remain resilient against cyber attacks.
+Skills
+C / C++ Python HTML/ JS MySQL Linux / Networking Ethical Hacking kali linux Projects
+Secure Cloud File Sharing

+Developed a role-based secure file sharing app with AES encryption and access control.
+Cyber Threat Intelligence from Social Networks

+To collect and analyze cybercrime related data from social networks. secure devices application

+applications can be developed with built-in security measures making it difficult target for security breaches and exploitation.
+DSEP server and NTP server

+NTP is an Internet time protocol that includes the discipline algorithms necessary for synchronizing clocks (Microsoft Docs).
+Click on the start icon in your Server and search for “ Run ” application. computer network security

+Network security refers to the practices and measures designed to protect the integrity, confidentiality, and availability of computer networks and the data they carry.
+Contact

+Name: Kalyani Katore

+Email: kalyanikatore2005@gmail.com

+Phone: +91 9322779098

+GitHub: github.com/kalyanikatore

+Location: Nashik, India

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/k.k.katore ) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/kalyani-katore-56453a289)